Military Justice in the Spanish Civil War and under the Franco Dictatorship (1936-1980)

 The military coup of 18 July 1936 led to a Civil War which lasted until 1 April 1939.
 The victorious Nationalists, led by General Franco, established a dictatorship which continued until after Franco’s death in November 1975.
 In those years, Military Justice was applied also to civilians.

-We calculate that in the whole of Spain, military judicial proceedings were opened on over one million cases between 1937 and 1978, although no precise figures exist.
-In Catalonia alone the figure was around 70.000, as a result of which 3.362 people were executed, the last of these in 1975.
+We calculate that in the whole of Spain, military judicial proceedings (usually known as sumarísimos) were opened on over one million cases between 1937 and 1978, although no precise figures exist.
+So far we have included 485,136 records of such proceedings from 11 Spanish provinces.
+In Catalonia alone the figure was around 70,000, as a result of which 3,362 people were executed, the last of these in 1975.
 Follow this link to gain access to the IHR central database.

-About eight percent, exactly 5.502 proceedings were against women, and seventeen of them were executed.
-Read about them in Summary Military Proceedings Against Women: Data and Some Detailed Cases of Women in Catalonia.
+About eight percent, exactly 5,502 proceedings were against women, and seventeen of them were executed.
+Read about them in Summary Military Proceedings: The Repression against Women in Catalonia .

 What were the summary military judicial proceedings?

 The summary military judicial proceedings, known in Spanish as sumarísimos, were the only form of official justice which applied once the Spanish Civil War had ended.
 They became one of the most important instruments by which the post-war repression was carried out.
 Under this system cases began either in response to a denunciation or as a result of the official actions of the police forces.
 The Military Authorities were responsible throughout – from the first investigations right through to the execution of the sentence.